Rokutann/npy.el/README.md

 `npy-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.

-The mode line shows the Pipenv project the file the buffer is visiting belongs to.
-The association usually happens when you open a file.
+When `npy-mode` is turned on, the mode line shows the Pipenv project the file the buffer is visiting belongs to.
+The lookup for a Pipenv project in the system usually happens when you visit the file.
 The mode line looks like **Py[v:hello_world]** where 'hello_world' is the name of the Pipenv project.